 Monitoring for VOCs, combustible gases, and radioactivity will be continuous during drilling operations.
-Noise level and heat stress monitoring will be intermittent (approximately 4 hours per day).
+Noise level and heat stress monitoring will be intermittent according to the on-site IH's recommendations.
 Table A-5 list the types of operations and monitoring equipment and their calibration frequencies.